 • Building strong interpersonal skills and other soft skills opens up career opportunities that will catapult you into greater professional success.

-• Although some people are more naturally-gifted with interpersonal skills than others, developing these skills is possible.
+• Some people are more gifted with people skills.
+But, anyone can develop them.
 It requires patience and deliberate practice.

 Companies are not just hiring people just to fill positions.
 They are also slowly building up a pipeline of people who will assume leadership roles and bring the company to the next level.